ZumiERM/Bank-Finance-System/README.md

 # Bank-Finance-System
 This is currently my whole final project for our subject Computer Programming.
+CURRENTLY USING NetBeans AS MY IDE, AND JFRAME CREATOR SINCE ITS WHAT OUR PROFESSOR TAUGHT US IN

 This system will include numereous features that resemble a real functional banking system it can save data with through linking it on my SQL Workbench.
 It acts normal and can perform